openhab/openhab-addons/bundles/org.openhab.binding.openthermgateway/README.md

 ## Supported Things

-The OpenTherm Gateway binding supports three things:
+The OpenTherm Gateway binding supports three Things:

 - `openthermgateway` which is the bridge that handles communication with the OpenTherm Gateway device
-- `bioler` which represents a boiler unit, with of without a thermostat
+- `boiler` which represents a central heating boiler unit
-- `ventilationheatrecovery` which represents a ventilation or heat recovery unit
+- `ventilationheatrecovery` which represents a ventilation / heat recovery unit

 ### Bridge